gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 - It is predicted that users may need to revisit the service more than once to complete it.

 ### How it works
-Breaking the service into tasks is similar to the basic structure.
-This can be done by using the same structure and principles as the [basic service structure](#basic-structure) and replacing the "Gather information" step with the following :
+Breaking the service into sections, uses the same structure and principles as the [basic service structure](#basic-structure).
+You only need to replace the "Gather information" step with the following:

 1. Let the users decide on which task or section to work on using a ==task list page==
 2. Gather information from the users, one section at a time